platformsh/platformsh-docs/docs/src/security/updates.md

 (PHP versions, Ruby versions, MariaDB versions, etc.).
 These do not always happen immediately but when a security vulnerability is identified and released it tends to be fairly soon after.

-However, these updates are not automatically propagated to individual projects as that would involve potential customer downtime.
+However, these updates aren't automatically propagated to individual projects as that would involve potential customer downtime.
 Instead, the latest available version of every requested container is loaded on each deploy to a given environment.
 After a deploy you are always guaranteed to be running the latest Platform.sh-provided version of a container.